 Panama corporations must select a unique name, in any language, that does not match the names of any already existing corporations.
-This name needs to also end with Corporation, Incorporated, Sociedad Anomina, Corp., Inc., or S.A.
+This name needs to also end with Corporation, Incorporated, Sociedad Anonima, Corp., Inc., or S.A.

 A Panama corporation can have a corporate address anywhere in the world.
 However, the corporation must have both a registered office address located in Panama, as well as an approved agent residing in Panama for process service and official notices.